 As mentioned previously, MRR is not the same thing as your recognized revenue – and treating them synonymously is a common stumbling point.
 MRR can be characterized as a function of revenue, with intricacies existing between the two.
 Here are the most notable factors that drive those differences:

-- Time in the month that a new contract is signed – Let’s suppose your company signs a new SaaS deal for $100K in the middle of the month.
+- Time in the Month a New Contract is Signed: Let’s suppose your company signs a new SaaS deal for $100K in the middle of the month.
 From an MRR perspective, your company increased its Total MRR for that respective month by $100K.
 But from a revenue recognition standpoint, you would only recognize about $50K, or half of that revenue, for that respective month.